Cory McCray: Minimum wage

 McCray introduced legislation in the 2019 legislative session that would raise the minimum wage to $15 an hour by 2023.
 The bill passed with a full-on effective date of 2025, but was vetoed by Governor Larry Hogan on March 27, 2019.
 The Maryland General Assembly voted to override Hogan's veto on the bill the next day.

 Policing

 McCray voted in favor of legislation introduced in the 2019 legislative session that would create an armed police force at the private Johns Hopkins University.
 He also introduced legislation that would require Baltimore police leaders to live in the city.

 McCray introduced legislation in the 2019 legislative session that would make the Baltimore Police Department a city agency instead of a state agency.
 The bill did not receive a vote over reservations from other city senators.
-He introduced legislation in the 2021 legislative session that would create a commission to study local control of the city police and alllow voters to determine if the city government should regain control of the police department via a charter amendment during the 2022 or 2024 general election.
+He introduced legislation in the 2021 legislative session that would create a commission to study local control of the city police and allow voters to determine if the city government should regain control of the police department via a charter amendment during the 2022 or 2024 general election.
 The bill passed and became law.